apache/paimon/docs/content/how-to/system-tables.md

 ### Options Table

 You can query the table's option information which is specified from the DDL through options table.
 The options not shown will be the default value.
-You can take reference to  [Configuration].
+You can take reference to [Configuration]({{< ref "maintenance/configurations#coreoptions" >}}).

 ```sql
 SELECT * FROM MyTable$options;